cosanlab/nltools/docs/auto_examples/01_DataOperations/plot_neurovault_io.rst

 -------------------------

-There is a method to easily upload a Brain_Data() instance to http://neurovault.org.
+There is a method to easily upload a Brain_Data() instance to `neurovault <http://neurovault.org>`_.
 This requires using your api key, which can be found under your account settings.
 Anything stored in data.X will be uploaded as image metadata.
 The required fields include collection_name, the img_type, img_modality, and analysis_level.
-See https://github.com/neurolearn/pyneurovault_upload for additional information.
+See https://github.com/neurolearn/pyneurovault_upload for additional information about the required fields.
+(Don't forget to uncomment the line!)